top of page

 While Watkins Glen International may be best known for the annual IMSA 6 Hours or the NASCAR Cup Series race, the yearly celebration of vintage racing that is the Hilliard US Vintage Grand Prix is perhaps the most unique event at the track.

 Since they first began racing here in 1948, the speedway has attracted some of the greatest racers in all of motorsports, across a wide variety of manufacturers.
-Now, this history is celebrated yearly when SVRA, Trans-Am, and IGT take to the track.
-Sadly, 2024’s event saw increased ticket prices, an earlier date thanks to NASCAR’s shifting schedule taking over the September weekend previously used, and the annual vintage festival no longer happening on the same weekend.
+Now this history is celebrated yearly when SVRA, Trans-Am, and IGT take to the track.
+While 2024’s event saw increased ticket prices, 2025 saw a return to the event’s traditional September date, along with the annual downtown festival and historic reenactment.

 Food & Beverage 3